DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_header_config.md

 header?: string | TCellHeaderTemplate;
 ~~~

-The callback function takes the following parameter:

-- `cell: ICellConfig` - the configuration object of the cell the header belongs to

 The type of the value defines the way the component renders the content of a header:

-- **a string** - the header shows the text as is.
+- **a string** - defines the text the header shows.
 The component doesn't interpret HTML tags and displays them as a part of the text
-- **a callback function** - the way to render HTML content in a header.
+- **a callback function** - defines the way to render HTML content in a header.
+It takes the following parameter:

+    - `cell: ICellConfig` - the configuration object of the cell the header belongs to

     The component calls the callback while it renders the cell and places the returned value into the DOM of the header:

     - *a string with HTML markup* - the component parses the markup and renders it
     - *an object of a DHTMLX widget* - an initialized widget, the same object that you pass to the [`attach()`](layout/api/cell/layout_cell_attach_method.md) method of a cell.
 The name of a component doesn't work here, as the header treats any returned string as HTML

 #### Example

 - a header with a text